 Step up your daily activity level.
 Along with your exercise program, try being more active throughout the day.
 Walk instead of drive.
 Do more household tasks or yard work.

 Choose one or more activities you enjoy.
 Walking is one of the easiest things you can do.
-You can also try swimming, riding a bike, or taking an exercise class.
+You can also try swimming, riding a bike, dancing, or taking an exercise class.

 Have chest pain or feel dizzy or lightheaded

 Feel burning, tightness, pressure, or heaviness in your chest, neck, shoulders, back, or arms

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |